-It was designed at around the same time Windows 97 was released - hence the name.
+It was designed at around the same time Windows 97 was released -

 The ten colours were purple, green, beige, yellow, black, orange, blue, red, white and turquoise.
 These colours were not specially chosen.
 We had decided it would be nice to soften the edges of the squares by using a slightly fluffy yarn and happened to have sufficient yarn in these ten colours.
 The design would have worked equally well in any ten colours provided that they were easily distinguishable.